OksanaVe/snpAIMeR/README.md

 max_range: 2                                                  # Maximum combination size
 assignment_rate_threshold: 0.9                                # Value from 0 to 1
 cross_validation_replicates: 1000                             # We recommend no less than 100 replicates
+working_directory:                                            # Path name in quotes; use "./" for current directory

 structure_file: "SNP_check_toy_dataset_176inds_15SNPs.str"    # Path name in quotes
 number_of_individuals: 176                                    # Same as adegenet's "n.ind"